kennedymj97/portfolio/src/routes/blog/posts/rust_traits.md

 <!-- more -->

-Polymorphism is the term used to describe implementing the same set of functions for multiple different types/objects.
+Polymorphism is the term used to describe implementing the same set of functions for multiple different types.
 A common example is shapes.
 Each shape can be considered its own type, however will likely implement the same functions as other shapes.

 It is clear that the Rust team took inspiration from functional languages.
 Rust's enums are algebraic data types which I am familiar with from Haskell and Rust's traits are very similar to Haskell's typeclasses.
 Typeclasses are the natural way of implementing polymorphism in Haskell.
 As such, when I started with Rust I defaulted to using traits for polymorphism.
 Rust is different from Haskell in that it is a low-level language that focuses on performance and therefore requires knowing how much space to allocate for the value of types.
 This introduces some complications which can make traits a pain to work with.
-Because of this I now default to using enums for polymorphism.
+As a result, I now default to using enums for polymorphism.

 This post aims to briefly summarise the use of enums and traits in Rust and why I now tend to favour using enums.